-The following guide breaks down the major components of the master’s thesis process and makes it easier to see all the moving parts at once.
-While the required steps and details vary from program to program, this guide offers tips, resources, and explanations of each part that typically apply regardless of major or school.
-You don’t have to go it alone, and the first steps detailed in this next section can help get you started.
+The following guide breaks down the major components of the master’s thesis process.
+While the required steps and details vary from program to program, this guide offers tips, resources, and overviews of typical thesis components.
+You don’t have to go it alone; follow the steps detailed in this guide to manage your master’s program stress and help you get you started on that all-important thesis.

 Before You Begin: First Steps

-Before you tackle a project of this magnitude, take time to think through the first several steps.
-While your colleagues, department staff, and professors are likely within reach to offer guidance, the following first steps give you a starting point that begins even before you put your fingers to the keyboard.
+Before you tackle a project of this magnitude, you’ll want to take time to think about your overarching approach and what a thesis will specifically involve.
+While your colleagues, department staff, and professors are likely within reach to offer guidance, the following outline of first steps will give you a place to start.

 Selecting Your Topic